 The Discover it for Students is very similar, but offers 5% rotating cash back categories instead.
 It has all the same features, except a different reward structure.

 The Bank of America Cash Rewards Card for Students provides 3% back at gas stations and 2% back at grocery stores and wholesale clubs.
-It also comes with a $150 cash back signup bonus.
+It also comes with a $200 cash rewards signup bonus.

 And the Citi ThankYou Preferred offers 2X points per dollar at restaurants and on entertainment purchases.
 That’s the equivalent of 2% cash back, and it’s pretty similar to what you’ll get with the Discover it Chrome for Students.